Does your child need more than traditional tutoring?

 Standard tutoring attempts to re-teach academic areas that were not successfully learned.
 This doesn’t work for students with weak learning skills.
 It becomes more and more of the same thing that isn’t working and results in frustration for everyone.
+We have had great success with children that suffers with weak learning skills, ADHD, Dyslexia, and Auditory Processing Disorder.

 (All grade levels)